- 1Spain: An attractive country for investment

 After confirming that no prior third-party rights are being infringed, one of the various procedures for obtaining registration should be chosen in order to secure exclusive rights and prevent the mark from being used by other companies.
 Obtaining registration also involves assessing that the mark is not generic, deceptive, descriptive or contrary to public policy or accepted principles of morality.

-By filing an application at the Spanish Patents and Trademarks Office (OEPM).
+By filing an application at the Spanish Patents and Trademarks Office (SPTO).

 Spanish trademarks may consist of words, names or surnames, signatures, numbers and number combinations, slogans, drawings, sounds, colors and three-dimensional shapes, including packaging.

-2.5 What checks does the OEPM mark when it receives the application?
+2.5.
+What checks does the SPTO conduct when it receives the application?

 Trademark registration is valid for 10 years and can be renewed indefinitely for further ten-year periods.
 However the registration may lapse or be revoked if the trademark is not renewed, if it is not effectively used during an uninterrupted 5-year period, or if it becomes generic or deceptive in connection with the goods and/or services it covers.

-Although known as “international trademarks”, this is not strictly speaking the case since the Madrid system unifies administrative procedures at one sole national office, enabling various national registrations to be obtained, but does not offer protection worldwide.
+Although known as “international trademarks”, this is not strictly speaking the case since the Madrid system unifies administrative procedures at a single Office, enabling various national registrations to be obtained, but does not offer unitary worldwide protection.

 The applicant must designate the countries where it wishes to obtain protection from among those countries that have ratified either the Agreement or the Protocol.
 WIPO subsequently proceeds to notify the national Offices of the designated countries and if no oppositions are filed pursuant to the national laws of each of the countries concerned within one year (pursuant to the Agreement) or 18 months (pursuant to the Protocol), the international trademark will be registered.